bkawula/django-swiftbrowser/docs/general.md

 ## Temp-Url-Keys
-The ```Temp-URL-Key``` is meta data that can be set for tenants and containers.
+The ```Temp-URL-Key``` is header meta data that can be set for tenants and containers.
 Setting a tenant temp-ur-key is a requirement for Swiftbrowser to work.
 Uploading and downloading is only possible when the ```temp-url-key``` is set on the tenant.
 Swiftbrowser uses this key to create an auth url and signature that the browser can use to make direct posts to Swift.

 **Make sure the ```temp-url-key``` is set when you create new tenants**